brigand/glint/README.md

 ## Install

+You can download OSX and Linux binaries from the [releases] page.
+Copy the binary to somewhere in your PATH, and ensure it's executable.
+Windows support is planned.

-This is an early release, so currently you must [install the rust toolchain first][rustup].
-Then restart your shell and run the following:
+Alternatively [install the rust toolchain][rustup], restart your shell, and run the following:

 ```sh
 cargo install glint